 Let me explain it with an example.

 Suppose, during a shopping excursion, you noticed a pair of leather boots on the display rack and felt an immediate impulse to buy.
-As you made a beeline towards the shoes, you hesitated for a moment at the price tag, wondering whether the shoes are worth it, after all.
+As you made a beeline towards the shoes, you hesitated for a moment at the price tag, wondering whether the shoes were worth it, after all.
 The shop owner, finding a prospect, will quickly regale you with the item’s praise to encourage you to take the offer.

 Everything on display, from the shop structure, racks, product placement, is a marketing tactic to attract potential customers.
 And your interaction with the shop owner and follow-up discount message sums up the sales procedure.

-Observe the Zappos’ Instagram posts.
+Observe Zappos’ Instagram posts.

 Just as brick-and-mortar seek prime space to increase their visibility, Zappos depends entirely on social media marketing to attract traffic.

 Once you visit the site, you’ll be bombarded with aggressive sales promotions and deals to further persuade your mind in favor of their items.